 - All staff are Penobscot Tribal and State of Maine Mandated Reporters and are required to immediately report any suspected cases of abuse and/or neglect.
-Staff has been fully trained in their responsibilities as a Mandated Reporter. - > Any observation/incident that results in the suspicion of abuse or neglect will be immediately reported to Family Support Specialist. - > The Mandated Reporter Worksheet will be filled out and then the report will be made through a phone call to the appropriate Child Protection Office. - Staff members will not be discharged or disciplined solely because they have made a Child Abuse or Neglect report. - More information is available at www.maine.gov/dhhs/ocfs/provider-resources/reporting-suspected-child-abuse-and-neglect/mandated-reporter-information - > To report suspected abuse or neglect, you can call the Penobscot Nation Social Services Department at (207)817-7495, or the State of Maine Child Protective Intake 1-800-452-1999.
+Staff has been fully trained in their responsibilities as a Mandated Reporter. - Any observation/incident that results in the suspicion of abuse or neglect will be immediately reported to the Family Support Specialist. - The Mandated Reporter Worksheet will be filled out and then the report will made through a phone call to the appropriate Child Protection office. - Staff Members will not be discharged or disciplined solely because they have made a child abuse or neglect report. - More information is available at www.maine.gov/dhhs/ocfs/provider-resources/reporting-suspected-child-abuse-and-neglect/mandated-reporter-information. - To report suspected abuse or neglect, you can call the Penobscot Nation Department of Social Services at (207)817-7495, or the State of Maine Protective Intake 1-800-452-1999.

-Ages we serve:

-The children's center currently enrolls children between the ages of 6 weeks and up to their 6th birthday.
-After they turn 6, they will be eligible to attend the Penobscot Nation Youth Program.
+Ages we serve: The Children's Center currently enrolls children between the ages of 6 weeks and up to their 6th birthday.
+After they turn 6, they may be eligible to attend the Penobscot Nation Youth Program.

-Hours of Operation:

-Monday through Friday 7:30-5:00
+Hours of operation: Monday through Friday 7:30-5:00